PhD Handbook

 Eligibility for Dissertation

-Having completed all of the required coursework and the Integrative Paper, the student is eligible to form a dissertation committee.
+Having completed all of the required coursework and the Integrative Paper, the student is eligible to form a Dissertation Committee.
 A list of faculty approved for dissertation chair status is available from the PhD Program Office.
 In many cases, faculty persons who served on the Integrative Papers Committee are likely choices.
 However, the dissertation committee must be formed separately and may have different members from those who served on the Integrative Paper Committee.

 Students should review KU’s policy on the doctoral dissertation for a full explanation of the dissertation’s purpose.